Thank You Letter for a Gift: Notes, Cards and Messages

 Dear [Name],

 Thank you for your generous donation to [Cause / Fundraiser / Organization] in honor of [Occasion / Person / Purpose].
-Your gift was deeply appreciated.
+Your gift is deeply appreciated.

-What made it especially meaningful was knowing that you chose to support something connected to [reason the cause matters].
+It was especially meaningful knowing you chose to support something connected to [reason the cause matters].
 That kind of gesture feels personal, even when the gift is given through an organization.

-Your donation will help with [specific use or impact if known], and I am grateful that you wanted to be part of that support.
+Your donation will help with [specific use or impact if known], and I’m grateful you wanted to be part of that support.

 Thank you again for your kindness and generosity.